pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 You can follow the [mysqlclient documentation](https://pypi.org/project/mysqlclient/) to download and configure the driver.
 It is recommended to use mysqlclient 2.1.1 or later versions.

-For an example of using mysqlclient to build a TiDB application, see [Build a simple CRUD app with TiDB and mysqlclient](/develop/dev-guide-sample-application-python-mysqlclient.md#step-2-get-the-code).
+For an example of using mysqlclient to build a TiDB application, see [Connect to TiDB with mysqlclient](/develop/dev-guide-sample-application-python-mysqlclient.md).

 </div>
 <div label="MySQL Connector/Python">